 Program Code 10-152-7

-To create interactive, inviting and functional web pages requires the skills and talents of a web and software developer.
-In this program, learn to develop applications using different web development languages.
-Apply structured design, design patterns, object-oriented analysis and design practices to applications and systems.
-Gain an introduction to networking and mobile device application development.
+Creating interactive, inviting and functional web applications requires the skills of a web and software developer.
+Learn to develop software solutions using multiple programming languages, tools and frameworks.
+Apply design patterns, object-oriented analysis and SOLID principles to create robust and scalable applications.
+Explore web server administration and mobile application development.

 How Long It Will Take